mills32/CUTE_DEMO-MS-DOS/readme.md

   -Hardware scroll:

 What?...
-Yes, it has hardware scroll but most games only use it to change "video page" to use the VGA as two frame buffers to draw.
+Yes, it has hardware scroll but not too many games used this.
+Most of the time they used it to change "video page" to use the VGA as two frame buffers to draw.
 So it is possible to scroll a backgrond with nearly 0 CPU usage.
 Some games that use VGA(or EGA) scroll are: Supaplex, Commander Keen(EGA), Double Dragon 3, Dyna Blaster...
 But The use some sort of double buffer and are a bit slow on the 8086.
+More recent games like turrican II seem to use it, but at this time nothing was programmed for slow 8086 CPU's.

   -16 colors tile map mode